smartcontractkit/documentation/docs/Using Any API/array-response.md

 1. Open the [contract in Remix](https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/FetchFromArray.sol).

 1. Compile and deploy the contract using the Injected Web3 environment.
-The contract includes all the configuration variables for the _Kovan_ testnet.
-Make sure your wallet is set to use _Kovan_.
+The contract includes all the configuration variables for the _Rinkeby_ testnet.
+Make sure your wallet is set to use _Rinkeby_.
 The _constructor_ sets the following parameters:

-   - The Chainlink Token address for _Kovan_ by calling the [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
+   - The Chainlink Token address for _Rinkeby_ by calling the [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
-   - The Oracle contract address for _Kovan_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
+   - The Oracle contract address for _Rinkeby_ by calling the [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.
    - The `jobId`: A specific job for the oracle node to run.
 In this case, the _id_ is a _string_ data type, so you must call a job that calls an API and returns a _string_.
 You can find the job spec for the Chainlink node [here](/docs/direct-request-get-string/).

 1. Fund your contract with 0.1 LINK.
 To learn how to send LINK to contracts, read the [Fund Your Contracts](/docs/fund-your-contract/) page.